What is Fetal Weight? Fetal Weight Chart in Grams

 • Macrosomia refers to a baby that is significantly larger than average, typically weighing more than 4,000 grams (about 8.8 pounds) at birth.
 This condition is often associated with gestational diabetes and can increase the risk of complications during delivery.

-Management Of Fetal Weight-Related Concerns
+Management of Fetal Weight-Related Concerns

 In case the likelihood of fetal weight deviations is identified, the healthcare provider will come up with a management plan that mirrors the mother and baby requirements.
 Management strategies may include: